nalgeon/pokitoki/README.md

 /config imagine off
 ```

-The following settings cannot be changed with the `/config` command.
-To change them, edit `config.yml` and restart the bot:
+Changes made to the following settings only take effect after restarting the bot:

 ```
 max_history_depth